nakamuloud/nakamuloud/README.md

-- 👋 Hi, I’m @nakamuloud as a poor SRE engineer
+- 👋 Hi, I’m @nakamuloud as a poor SRE engineer at Honda
 - 👀 I’m interested in
   - DevOps
   - Container
   - Typescript
-  - Dont Repeat Yourself mind
+  - IaC
 - 🌱 I’m currently learning
   - Nest.js
   - How to scale the system more bigger